| DTC Data Sheet | |

 Key Takeaways

-- C0035 meaning: the ABS module detected a fault in the left front wheel speed sensor circuit.
+- C0035 meaning: the brake/ABS module detects a fault in the left front wheel speed sensor circuit, not a confirmed bad sensor.

-- C0035 symptoms often include ABS/TCS/ESC warning lights and disabled traction functions.
+- C0035 symptoms often include ABS/traction/stability warnings and disabled ABS/ESC functions.

-- Confirm the C0035 fix with a road test and stable left front wheel speed data.
+- Confirm the C0035 repair with a road test and live wheel speed data under the conditions that originally set the code.

 FAQ